ash0080/gun.doc.cn/JS-API.md

 ### **key** `gun.put(object).key(key, callback, options)`

   - Without a key, we cannot get our data back unless we scan over the entire graph.
+To get fast and easy access to the data, we give it a key.
+A key is a lot like keys in real life, once made they allow you to open up doors so you can enter into your data in many different ways.

+  - `key` is a `'string'`, the name you want to give your data to reference it later.
+Common practice is to namespace your keys into routes corresponding to resources.

+  - `callback` is a `function(){}` which gets called as `callback(err, ok)` in the same way **put** does.

+  - `options` as a `'string'` is a soul that you forcibly want to associate the `key` with, ignoring the current context that key is chained on.

 -------------------------------------------------
    - `gun.put({
    - _`.put` object without a key_